 In other words, build a case that you don’t sell properties as part of your regular business practice, but to generate capital for other investment projects.
 These other investment projects could include paying for improvements to another property or making a down payment on a long-term rental investment property.

 Another strategy is to avoid doing business through a single-member LLC, which is typically disregarded for tax purposes.
 Instead, you can create a legal entity such as a partnership LLC or S-corp that changes how investors are taxed.

-4. Live in the Property for Two Years
+4. Live in the Property for 2 Years

 Ever thought about doing a live-in flip?
-You move in, and over time, make improvements and upgrades.
-If you live in the property for at least two years, the first $250,000 of capital gains is tax-free for singles.
+You move in and, over time, make improvements and upgrades.
+If you live in the property for at least two years, the first $250,000 of capital gains are tax-free for singles.
 For married couples, the limit is a full $500,000.

 Of course, you may not want to live in a constant work zone or move every two years, but if you love home improvement and tinkering around the house, it can be a fun way to earn money tax-free.

 Consider it another option for house hacking to score free housing.